Last Updated on August 7th, 2019

 You might have been using a loofah for years without actually knowing what it is made of.
 What you are actually scrubbing your skin with is made of a vegetable related to the cucumber, suitably dubbed the luffa plant.
 You read it right – this vegetable’s dried fibers are used to weave together your trusty loofah.
-The resulting texture is seemingly ideal for improving your overall blood flow and for ridding off your dead skin cells.
+The resulting texture is seemingly ideal for improving your overall blood flow and for ridding off your dead skin cells1.

 There is also a myth that loofahs can help you decrease cellulite.
 While we would love to believe this, scrubbing the surface of your epidermis does little to affect its bottom layers.
 As cellulite basically represents groupings of fat within your skin, they remain completely unaffected by force being exerted onto the outermost layer of your body.

 One thing that loofahs do well is the way that they stimulate your blood circulation.
 Indeed, scrubbing the surface of your skin allows capillaries to become excited and start pumping your blood at a quicker rate.
-This is useful in innumerable ways, including relieving acne, as well as fighting more serious conditions, and alleviating stress.
+This is useful in innumerable ways, including relieving acne, as well as fighting more serious conditions2, and alleviating stress.
 Indeed, loofahs are much better at this than other kinds of sponges which tend to be more rough and scratchy.

 If you are a loofah user, then you are probably currently also enjoying smoother skin, and a fresh, and hydrated-looking skin tone.
 While loofahs can help scrub dirt away (especially one clutching onto your dead skin cells), it could actually be adding additional and more numerous germs in its place.
 If that is beginning to sound even slightly uncomfortable, read on.